Anyfi.net is a software extension for existing Wi-Fi access points. This software extension

 the access point (e.g. to provide home Wi-Fi to a residential subscriber) may be impacted by

-a visiting user the software will automatically throttle the visitor to prevent impact.
+a visiting user the software automatically throttles the visitor to prevent such impact.

 We call it spectrum aware traffic prioritization.